Display Patient Information Leaflets

 Gradually increase the amount and ensure you increase your fluid intake.
 This will help prevent too much gas and bloating.
 We recommend starting with 1 tablespoon a day and having an additional 150 mls of fluid per tablespoon of linseeds taken.

-Fibre Supplements: If there is little improvement with your bowel habit after increasing the fluid and fibre into your diet, you may wish to try a fibre supplement.
-There are a number of natural fibre supplements that you are able to buy from health food shops and online.
+If there is little improvement with your bowel habit after increasing the fluid and fibre into your diet, you may wish to try a fibre supplement.
+There are several natural fibre supplements that you can buy from health food shops and online.

 These fibre supplements can be added to your food or fluid.
 They do not thicken the fluid and they are tasteless.
 You need to gradually increase to about 3g a day.
 They include: